-- If it is decided that a child has SEN their name will entered onto the SEN register under the code SEN Support.
-Parents and carers must be notified that special educational provision is being made. - In consultation with the AHT (Inclusion) and parents an IEP is written.
-The class teacher should make all of the class team aware of the targets, support and strategies now in place. - Support and intervention should be selected to meet the desired outcomes based on reliable evidence of effectiveness.
-They are delivered by staff and overseen by the SENCO and class teacher - Plans should seek parental involvement to re-enforce the child's learning and involve the views of the child also...
+If it is decided that a child has SEN, their name will be entered onto the SEN register under the code SEN Support.
+Parents and carers must be notified that special educational provision is being made.

+The class teacher, in consultation with the AHT (Inclusion) as needed, will draw up an Individual Education Plan (IEP) involving the parents.
+The class teacher should make all of the class team aware of the targets, support and strategies that should then be put in place.

+The class teacher will also write up a Personal Profile of the child on Scholarpack with information they have gathered on the child.
+This includes strengths, a description of their needs and useful strategies that work.
+This should be updated annually by the class teacher.
+Support strategies and intervention should be selected to meet the desired outcomes based on reliable evidence of effectiveness.
+They are delivered by staff and overseen by the SENCO and class teacher.

+Plans should seek parental involvement to re-enforce the child's learning and involve the views of the child also.